kennyyu/a-star-search/README.md

 	*	Add an equality function pointer to list

+	*	How to deal with using two different files together that implement the same header file.

 	*	Add a free_items function to all data structures to optionally free the items

 	*	Implement treeset (with binary search trees) and hashset (with hash tables)